Two-color laser control of photocurrent and high harmonics in graphene: Selection rules in two-color-laser driven graphene

-Here, $\hat U_n$ is a unitary operator of a $2\pi/n$ rotation in the $(x,y)$ plane and $T=2\pi/\Omega$ is the time period of the periodically driven graphene.
+is a $U(1)$ rotation matrix around the $z$ axis by a angle $\theta_{\mathrm R}$.
 In general, if a time periodic system with a Hamiltonian $\hat H(t)=\hat H(t+T)$ satisfies a symmetry relation including a time shift, $\hat U \hat H(t+\lambda T)\hat U^\dag = \hat H(t)$ ($0<\lambda<1$) like Eq.\eqref{eq:dynamical-symmetry1}, we say that the system has a dynamical symmetry.
-Equation~\eqref{eq:dynamical-symmetry2} is derived from the fact that graphene has a six-fold rotational symmetry $\hat C_6$ and the CPL trajectory has a continuous rotational symmetry $\hat C_{\infty}$.
+Equation~\eqref{eq:dynamical-symmetry2} is derived from the fact that graphene has a sixfold rotational symmetry $\hat C_6$ and the real-space path of CPL has a continuous rotational symmetry $\hat C_{\infty}$.
 In Ref.~\cite{Kanega2024Highharmonic}, it is shown that the above dynamical symmetries lead to the following selection rules for the Fourier components of the currents $\bm{\mathcal J}(\omega)$:

 where $\ell\in\mathbb{Z}$.
 For more detail of the derivation, see Ref.~\cite{Kanega2024Highharmonic}.